 As has been the case with reauthorization acts for the past several decades, the MAP-21SAFETEA-LUFAST Act tasks MPOs with developing plans and programs to accomplish the act's objectives within metropolitan areas, using a continuing, cooperative, comprehensive process.
-MAP-21The FAST Act re--emphasizes performance-based planning that considers measures and targets.
-Reauthorization acts also typically, identifyies planning factors that the metropolitan transportation planning process must address (see Exhibit -2), requires that the process be certified as compliant with federal law, and designates the major products of the process.
+MAP-21The FAST Act re-- emphasizes reinforces MAP-21's emphasis on performance-based planning that considers measures and targets.
+Reauthorization acts also typically, -identifyies planning factors that the metropolitan transportation planning process must address (see Exhibit-2), requires that the process be certified as compliant with federal law, and designates the major products of the process.